CrowdStrike/crimson-falcon/README.md

 - **Operation**: [**get_notifications_detailed_v1**](docs/ReconApi.md#get_notifications_detailed_v1)
 - **GET**: /recon/entities/notifications-detailed/v1
 - **Description**: Get detailed notifications based on their IDs.
-These include the raw intelligence content that generated the match.
+These include the raw intelligence content that generated the match or part of it.

 ---